Board of Education Members

 Sheryl Quinn - President

-I attended college at SUNY Morrisville and SUNY Plattsburgh and after I graduated I moved back to Keene.
-Currently, I work at the NYS Department of Environmental Conservation in Ray Brook.
-I have two daughters, Caitlin and Megan, who attend Keene Central School.
+She attended college at SUNY Morrisville and SUNY Plattsburgh and after I graduated I moved back to Keene.
+Currently, Sheryl works at the NYS Department of Environmental Conservation in Ray Brook.
+She has two daughters, Caitlin - a 2020 graduate, and Megan, who will graduate from Keene Central School this year.

-I am excited to serve on the Board of Education and being involved in my daughters' education.
-I look forward to helping to continue moving KCS forward to ensure that it remains a strong foundation for the youth of our community.
+Sheryl is excited to serve on the Board of Education and be involved in her daughters' education.
+She is looking forward to helping to continue moving KCS forward to ensure that it remains a strong foundation for the youth of our community.

 Jennifer Kazmeirczak - Vice President

 Jen Kazmierczak has lived in the Adirondacks since 2009.
 She grew up in Clifton Park, NY and attended Shendehowa Central School.
 Her son Jonah graduated from KCS in 2018 and now attends UVM.
 Her daughter Anya is a 11th grader at KCS.
 Jen attended Massachusetts Institute of Technology and Clarkson University.
 She worked for 7 years as an environmental engineer and for 15 years in environmental and safety compliance for manufacturing, research and educational facilities.
 Jen is currently the Environmental, Health and Safety Coordinator at Middlebury College.

 “I believe KCS is an exceptional, vibrant school because of the dedicated faculty and staff, involved parents, and incredibly supportive community.
 When our family moved to the Adirondacks ten years ago, we specifically chose KCS for our children, and our experiences here have exceeded my expectations.
 I wish to serve on the KCS Board of Education to give back to the school and to our community.
 I support public education and commit to working collaboratively to ensure our students thrive and our school is sustainable.”